 Looking for some outdoor adventures this winter?
 Find out the best places for winter hikes in the USA worth doing.

 Winter can be cold, but for those who don’t mind a little discomfort, it can also be an incredibly rewarding opportunity to hit a hiking trail or two.
+This will be a great experience if you know the best winter hikes in the USA.

 While cozying up with a cup of cocoa in hand and a good book sounds super enticing, there’s something special about getting out of your comfort zone and braving nature when you least want to.